taikedz/docker-defs/README.md

 You can include any extra options before using the image name - for example for a transient container

 	cenv --rm pip

+## Running graphical applications

+You can run graphical apps with `cenvx`:

+	cenvx firefox